vlall/psychopy-active-learner/README.md

 After the experiment is run to completion using the configured hyper-parameters, the experiment generates a `data/` folder along with a UUID used to denote the specific experiment data generated.
 This is used as input into the analysis scripts for interpretting the data.

+To test, make sure you have BAMS installed (https://github.com/Dallinger/bams)

+Run:

+`pip install -r requirements.txt`

+Make sure `config.txt` has the proper values, then run the experiment using `python psychopy_learner.py`